ZTMowrer947/course-directory-api/README.md

       - `lastName` (required) - The last name of the new user.
       - `emailAddress` (required, must be unique) - The unique e-mail address of the new user.
       - `password` (required) - The password of the new user.
-    - Successful status code: `201`, returns no content
+    - Successful status code: `201`, returns created user
     - Possible failure codes:
       - `400`: If body validation fails or it the provided e-mail address is in use by another user.